Pauan/fable-getting-started/README.md

 * Each unit test must use the `[<Test>]` attribute.

 * The name of the unit test is the same as the name of the `[<Test>]` function.
-  In the above example, the unit test is called `message is correct`
+  In the above example, the unit test is called `message should be correct`

 * You can use the `equal` function to write assertions.
 The first argument is the expected value, the second argument is the actual value.

+  In the above example, `"Hello world!"` is the expected value, and `App.Message.message` is the actual value.

 * The unit tests can automatically use any variable which is defined in `src/fs`.
-The above example uses the `Message.message` variable which is defined in `src/fs/Message.fs`
+The above example uses the `App.Message.message` variable which is defined in `src/fs/Message.fs`

 * The unit test module does **not** need to have the same name as the module